We may earn a commission when you buy through links in our articles. Learn more.

 The Folk Hero 5e is a big fish in a small pond.
 They may have begun life in a humble or simple setting, but it’s clear their destiny will take them to bigger and better things.

-Perhaps you’re a Fighter who saved your village from a terrible tyrant or a natural disaster, or you’re a DnD Sorcerer who impressed their neighbours with incredible talent.
+Perhaps you’re a Fighter who saved your village from a terrible tyrant or a natural disaster, or you’re a DnD Sorcerer who impressed their neighbors with incredible talent.
 Any class can make a name for themselves, gaining a drive for greatness and their people’s support.
 What better beginning could there be for an adventurer?

 As a Folk Hero, your starting proficiencies are Animal Handling and Survival, as well as land vehicles and one type of artisan’s tools.
 The Rustic Hospitality feature makes it easy for you to hide and rest among commoners, and they’ll even help you out if you’re being pursued.